-Prior to the award of credit for IB Diplomas or certificates the student:
+Prior to the award of credit for IB Diplomas or certificates, the student:

-- 1. Must meet all admissions requirements of the College - 2.
-Must have earned six (6) hours of credit with TSC - 3.
-Must submit an official IB diploma or certificate to the TSC Testing Office and request examination scores directly from the International Baccalaureate Organization (IBO). - 4.
-Must have received at least a minimum score of 4 on the curriculum subject examination. - 5.
-All IB students must show proof of meeting the Texas Success Initiative (TSI) requirements prior to their enrollment
+- 1. Must meet all admissions requirements of the College. - 2.
+Must have earned six (6) hours of credit with TSC. - 3.
+Must submit an official IB diploma or certificate to the TSC Testing Office and request. examination scores directly from the International Baccalaureate Organization (IBO). - 4.
+Must have received at least a minimum score of 4 on the curriculum subject examination.

+5. Must show proof of meeting the Texas Success Initiative (TSI) requirements prior to their enrollment.